 RebuildIndy receives many requests for infrastructure improvements.
 The following are the tools used to determine which projects are selected.

-1. Technical Assessment: Third party engineers utilize a pavement index in order to determine the quality of a road.
+1. TECHNICAL ASSESSMENT: Third party engineers utilize a pavement index in order to determine the quality of a road.
 This objective method of analysis is completed by external engineers.
 There is also an index used to determine the condition of sidewalks.
 DPW engineers also make assessments daily as to the condition of a pavement.

-2. Public Input: Requests are received from Indianapolis residents by the Mayor's Action Center and the Mayor's Neighborhood Liaisons.
+2. PUBLIC INPUT: Requests are received from Indianapolis residents by the Mayor's Action Center and the Mayor's Neighborhood Liaisons.
 Those requests are then routed to DPW for evaluation.
 These requests impact what streets are chosen.

-A website and email address (email@example.com) have been set up to receive constituent requests, and a number of them have resulted in amended project plans or additional streets segments being added to a project, as budget and timing allowed.
+A website and email address (email@example.com) have been set up to receive constituent requests and a number of them have resulted in amended project plans or additional streets segments being added to a project, as budget and timing allowed.